-On a recent flight, I came across a Time magazine story about gene editing and a potential future in which humans could cut out the bad parts of our DNA in order to avoid health conditions like diabetes or complications.
+On a flight not too long ago, I came across a Time magazine story about gene editing and a potential future in which humans could cut out the bad parts of our DNA in order to avoid health conditions like diabetes and its complications.

-While this is a futuristic take on the current state of research, it’s not a stretch to think it could be possible some day soon.
-In fact, it’s already being debated at the global policy level as some doctors and clinical researchers begin pushing for this type of gene therapy to treat certain conditions.
+This may seem like a futuristic take on the current state of research, but it’s not a stretch to think it could be possible some day soon.
+In fact, work is already in motion on using gene editing in research toward a "biological" diabetes cure.
+No kidding!

-Much of what was in the Time piece from June 2016 focused on the five-year-old concept CRISPR-Cas9, a discovery the story says “is transforming research into how to treat disease, what we eat and how we'll generate electricity, fuel our cars and even save endangered species.
+According to Time, the five-year-old concept CRISPR-Cas9 “is transforming research into how to treat disease, what we eat and how we'll generate electricity, fuel our cars and even save endangered species.
 Experts believe that CRISPR can be used to reprogram the cells not just in humans but also in plants, insects -- practically any piece of DNA on the planet.”

-In fact, just last summer, researchers at MIT and Harvard’s Broad Institute announced their development of a specific tool that can reprogram how parts of DNA regulate and express themselves – potentially paving the way for gene manipulation to prevent chronic conditions.
+Researchers at MIT and Harvard’s Broad Institute are developing a tool that can reprogram how parts of DNA regulate and express themselves – potentially paving the way for gene manipulation to prevent chronic conditions.

-Interestingly, this type of gene editing research is already happening on a handful of fronts, including for diabetes:
+This type of gene editing research is well underway on a number of fronts, including some diabetes-specific projects:

-- Researchers have corrected the genetic defect in Duchenne muscular dystrophy in mice and deactivated 62 genes in pigs so that organs grown in the animals, such as heart valves and liver tissue, won't be rejected when scientists are ready to transplant them into people.
+- Using CRISPR, researchers have corrected the genetic defect in Duchenne muscular dystrophy in mice and deactivated 62 genes in pigs so that organs grown in the animals, such as heart valves and liver tissue, won't be rejected when scientists are ready to transplant them into people.

 - This story from December 2016 reports that at the Lund University Diabetes Centre in Sweden, researchers have used CRISPR to “turn off” one of the genes thought to play a part in causing diabetes, effectively decreasing beta cell death and increasing insulin production in the pancreas.